 Montessori is focused on giving support to the natural development of the child (Age 4-6).
 At Al-Manarat Heights Islamic School, we aim to further this natural development by introducing basic Islamic Etiquettes and building blocks of Islam.

 As part of the holistic education, Al-Manarat Heights Islamic School aims to infuse Ontario Curriculum into the Islamic curriculum.
 Education of this world without appreciating the Creator of that system is detrimental.
 We aim to make the concepts learned in any subject as a means of getting closer to Allah (swt).

-Mathematics, English, Science, Social Studies, French, Quran, Art and Craft
+Mathematics, English, Science, Social Studies, French, Quran, Islamic Studies, Art and Craft

 Tajweed, Memorization, Word-to-Word Meaning, Tafseer, Arabic Language, Pillars of Islam, Pillars of Imaan, Akhlaaq (Character Building), Seerah (Life of Prophet Muhammad PBUH).

 The Hifz Integrated program at AlManarat Heights Islamic School is catered towards children between the ages 6 and 10 years.
 Students will be taught a customized Math and English curriculum along with the memorization of the Quran.
 The students must be able to recite Qur’an fluently with Tajweed.
 Parents and students interview will be conducted prior to interim admission.
 Final admission will be granted after the interview.

 Students are exposed to plethora of knowledge throughout their stay at the school.

 The teachers are trained to disseminate and educate in a manner which facilitates retention and understanding more than coverage and exposure.
 Among the different strategies for the facilitation of content are: